nalgeon/redka/README.md

 ```

 So while Redka is 2-6 times slower than Redis (not surprising, since we are comparing a relational database to a key-value data store), it can still do 23K writes/sec and 57K reads/sec, which is pretty good if you ask me.

+Note that running in a container may result in poorer performance.

 ## Roadmap